 Field Description FPR File Path (Optional) Type or select the directory where you want to store the scan results file (FPR).
 Include the name for the FPR file in the path name.
-You must provide the FPR file path if you want to automatically scan the downloaded code on the same machine where you are running the extraction process.
+You must provide the FPR file path to automatically scan the downloaded code on the same machine where you are running the extraction process.
 Working Directory Type or select the directory where you want to store the extracted source code.
 Build-ID (Optional) Type the build ID for the scan.
 Fortify Static Code Analyzer uses the build ID to identify the translated source code, which is necessary to scan the code.
-You must specify the build ID if you want to automatically translate the
+You must specify the build ID to automatically translate the

 Field Description downloaded code on the same machine where you are running the extraction process.
 Translation Parameters (Optional) Type any additional Fortify Static Code Analyzer command-line translation options.
-You must specify translation parameters if you want to automatically translate the downloaded code on the same machine where you are running the extraction process or you want to customize the translation options.
+You must specify translation options to automatically translate the downloaded code on the same machine where you are running the extraction process or to customize the translation options.
 Scan Parameters (Optional) Type any Fortify Static Code Analyzer command-line scan options.
-You must specify scan parameters if you want to scan the downloaded code automatically on the same machine where you are running the process or you want to customize the scan options.
+You must specify scan options to scan the downloaded code automatically on the same machine where you are running the extraction process or to customize the scan options.
 ZIP File Name (Optional) Type a ZIP file name if you want your output in a compressed package.
-Maximum Call-chain Depth A global SAP-function F is not downloaded unless F was explicitly selected or unless F can be reached through a chain of function calls that start in explicitly- selected code and whose length is this number or less.
-Fortify recommends that you do not specify a value greater than 2 unless directed to do so by Micro Focus Fortify Customer Support.
+Maximum Call-chain Depth A global SAP-function F is not downloaded unless F was explicitly selected or unless F can be reached through a chain of function calls that start in explicitly-selected code and whose length is this number or less.
+Fortify recommends that you do not specify a value greater than 2 unless directed to do so by Customer Support.